Autism and Mental Health Training

 Summary of the workshop

-Autism effects 1 in 59 children in Australia.
+Autism affects 1 in 59 children in Australia.
 Of those, about half also have an Intellectual Disability and about 70% have a mental health disorder like anxiety or depression in addition to Autism.

 This workshop is aimed at upskilling mental health professionals in evidence-based practice in clinical assessment and mental health treatment for verbal adolescents and adults with Autism Spectrum Disorder and Intellectual Disability.
 The workshop combines current research in clinical assessment and mental health treatment in autism, with real-life clinical and case examples.

 The workshop will begin with an introduction to DSM-5 diagnosis ASD and ID.
 The mental health needs of adolescents and adults with ASD and ID will be explored.
 Participants will then be introduced to evidence-based mental health assessment, therapy and teaching strategies to support the complex mental health of adolescents and adults with ASD and/or ID, including adaptation of cognitive and behaviour therapy (CBT) to meet the learning needs of this population.
 Relevant practical examples and activities will help participants learn new skills in working with a complex population of with ASD/ID and co-occurring mental health needs.

 - Understanding of DSM-5 diagnosis of ASD and ID (including how to screen for ASD and/or mental health issues)

 - Understanding the mental health needs of adolescents and adults with ASD and ID